llvm/llvm-project/mlir/docs/Canonicalization.md

 different ones (e.g. instcombine, dag combine, etc in LLVM).
 Because MLIR is a multi-level IR, we can provide a single canonicalization infrastructure and reuse it across many different IRs that it represents.
-This document describes the general approach, global canonicalizations performed, and provides sections to capture IR-specific rules for reference.
+This document describes the general approach, global canonicalization performed, and provides sections to capture IR-specific rules for reference.

 [TOC]